Luis-St/License-Header-Manager/README.md

-# License Header Manager (LHM)
+# License Manager (LM)

-A Gradle plugin for managing license headers in source code files.
+A Gradle plugin for managing license headers in source code files.\
 This plugin helps you automatically add, update, and verify license headers across your project's source files.

 ## Features